-The Private Banking subdivision seeks to provide highly personal financial services designed for the needs of individual customers with a special focus on high net worth individuals in Iceland with an account balance in excess of ISK 100 million.
-The Private Banking subdivision has specialised balanced portfolios and engages in both discretional and non-discretional asset management.
+The Private Banking subdivision seeks to provide highly personal financial services designed for the needs of individual customers with a special focus on high net worth individuals in Iceland.
 The Private Banking subdivision relies on a team-based approach to investments and services, working closely with other divisions of the Bank, and has good access to local dealflow due to the size of the Asset Management division.